 You can learn more by following our guide on how to enable customer tracking in WooCommmerce with Google Analytics.

 We hope this article helped you learn how to properly set up eCommerce tracking in WordPress.
-You may also want to see our expert pick of the best business phone services and the best WordPress plugins for business sites.
+You may also want to see our expert pick of the best product grid plugins for WooCommerce and how to track outbound links in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.